Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/icicle-snake.md

 abilities_bot:
   - name: "Icicle"
     desc: "⬻ ([[concentrate]]);  Until the next time it acts, the icicle snake appears to be an unassuming icicle.
-It has an automatic result of 27 on [[Deception]] checks and DCs to pass as an icicle."
+It has an automatic result of 27 on [[compendium/skills.md#Deception|Deception]] checks and DCs to pass as an icicle."

 speed: 25 feet, climb 20 feet